cpp-best-practices/cppbestpractices/04-Considering_Safety.md

 But consider refactoring of program logic (for example, additional checking on overflow and underflow) if you need to cast `double` to `int`.
 Measure three times and cut 0.9999999999981 times.

+## Do not define a variadic function
+Variadic functions can accept a variable number of parameters.
+The probably best known example is printf().
+You have the possibility to define this kind of functions by yourself but this is a possible security risk.
+The usage of variadic functions is not type safe and the wrong input parameters can cause a program termination with an undefined behavior.
+This undefined behavior can be exploited to a security problem.
+If you have the possibility to use a compiler that supports C++11, you can use variadic templates instead.

 ## Additional Resources

 [How to Prevent The Next Heartbleed](http://www.dwheeler.com/essays/heartbleed.html) by David Wheeler is a good analysis of the current state of code safety and how to ensure safe code.